smaspe/smaspe.github.io/_drafts/sun_clock.md

 I am not a morning person.
 But why sleep when the sun is up?

+I decided to try and follow the rythm of the sun.
+Somehow it seems to make more sense than arbitrary times like we have, that on top of that change twice half way through the year for no apparent reason.

-Enters the sun clock, which tells you:
+Enters the [sun clock](link to the play store goes here), which tells you:
 - When the sun rises
 - When you should go to bed to get a good night sleep and get up with the sun